“The man who does not read best books has no advantage over the man who can not read.” -MARK TWAIN

 This book makes the case for how a context shift in the way we think about money and investing allows us to see opportunities others miss and create the life you deserve.

 The book is written by M.J.DeMarco, the book rubbishes the old methods of finance, revenue, and income management which is designed to make you retire rich, that is!

 But, The Millionaire Fastlane helps you grow rich young, techniques of retiring out of that boring 9-5 job, getting your own independence of revenue, and yes, not drowning in the sea of depths for all this!

 Favorite quote: “Money is like a mischievous cat; if you chase it around the neighborhood, it eludes you.
 It hides up a tree, behind the rose bush, or in the garden.
 However, if you ignore it and focus on what attracts the cat, it comes to you and sits in your lap.”

-The book gives you inspiration, motivates you to not to settle for anything less than what you deserve, gives you the much needed push to get your own access to that alternative, parallel yet the road that takes you faster to you destination!
+The book gives you inspiration, motivates you to not to settle for anything less than what you deserve, gives you the much-needed push to get your own access to that alternative, parallel yet the road that takes you faster to your destination!